sourmash-bio/sourmash/doc/command-line.md

 e.g. `sourmash sig grep 'os185|os223' ...` will find matches to either of those expressions.

-`-l/--print-matched-names` will print a list of distinct matching sketch names and `-c/--count` will print a count of total matching sketches; both imply `--no-sigs` and so will disable signature output .

 String matching modifiers include `-i` for case-insensitive matching, and `-v` for exclusion rather than inclusion.

+By default, `sig grep` outputs matching sketches.
+Alternatively, `-l/--print-matched-names` prints a list of distinct matching sketch names and `-c/--count` prints a count of total matching sketches; both disable sketch output by setting `--no-sigs`.

 A CSV file of the matching sketch information can be saved using `--csv <outfile>`; this file is in the sourmash manifest format and